 A device level specification, the NFC Controller Interface (NCI) Technical Specification defines the interface between an NFC Controller (NFCC) and a Device Host (DH) and addresses issues that must be considered for implementation.

 The specifications for the NFC Forum Type 1/2/3/4/5 Tags provide the technical information needed to implement the reader/writer and associated control functionality of the NFC device to interact with the tags.
-The new TNEP 1.0 Candidate Specification supports the bi-directional exchange of NDEF messages based on the communication protocol used by the NFC Forum Tag devices of Type 2, 3, 4 and 5.
+The new TNEP 1.0 Technical Specification supports the bi-directional exchange of NDEF messages based on the communication protocol used by the NFC Forum Tag devices of Type 2, 3, 4 and 5.
 The aim of these specifications is to define how NDEF messages are read from and written to NFC tags.

 Specifies the format and rules for building standard record types used by NFC Forum application definitions and third parties that are based on the NDEF data format.
 The RTD specification provides a way to efficiently define record formats for new applications and gives users the opportunity to create their own applications based on NFC Forum specifications.